In my family, I must admit: I’m the favorite parent.

 Rockwell agrees it’s all-too-common for kids to become pawns in their parents’ feud for favored status.

 “It is the lowest.
 It is just not parenting anymore,” she says.

-Rockwell, a divorced mother of two boys in their 20s, says she always strives to build up her ex-husband in her sons’ eyes.
+Rockwell, a divorced mother of two adult boys, says she always strives to build up her ex-husband in her sons’ eyes.

 “What parents need to think about is, ‘How can I make the most healthy child into the most healthy adult?’ – and that only happens when they love, admire and respect both parents, not just you,” she says.
 “It’s up to each parent not to promote themselves but rather promote the other.”